doodlebunnyhops/doodlebunnyhops.github.io/content/map/poi/_index.md

 # draft: false
 ---

-This is an interactive map showing points of interest in the Town of Brookhaven.
+This map provides an arial view of locations used throughout quests along with related quests or casebook items found at that location.

 {{< tip >}}
 You can click them to find out more details about that location!.